All prices on this page are quoted in USD unless otherwise noted.

 Uluwatu: the growth market

 Uluwatu has outperformed every other area in Bali on both yield and capital growth over the past four years.
-Clifftop land that was $150/sqm in 2020 is now $400-600/sqm.
+Clifftop land that was $15K per 100m² in 2020 is now $40K-60K per 100m².
 The villas that were built for $200K are now selling for $550K+.
 And the rental yields on those villas are still running at 18-25% gross.

 This isn't random.
 Uluwatu has structural advantages that don't exist in Canggu: finite clifftop supply (you cannot create more oceanfront land), government-designated Pink Tourism Zone status (controlled development, planned infrastructure), and a premium beach club ecosystem (Karma, Sundays, Atlas, Savaya, Single Fin) that drives high-spending international visitors.

 The typical Uluwatu guest is staying 5-7 nights and paying $300-500/night.
 Average spend per booking is meaningfully higher than Canggu.
-That drives the yield difference even though absolute occupancy (65-80%) is slightly lower than Canggu.
+Combined with strong occupancy - 70-90% for a well-managed villa that takes direct bookings and lists across Airbnb and Booking.com - that is what makes Uluwatu the premium yield play.

 Pink Tourism Zone - what it means for investors:Uluwatu's Pink Zone restricts development to maintain the area's premium character.
 This limits supply, which supports land values.
 Projects built within the zone comply with government infrastructure plans, which gives them more stable long-term legal footing than unzoned developments elsewhere in Bali.